Hrumble/Everywhere-Everything/README.md

 If this helps you, cool, if you spot any mistakes, I wouldn't mind being corrected, please do.

+Most of the notes here are coded in a non linear way, I am all over the place, and as such some notes will be from before I learned certain things, some might be more broad, and others more specific.
 ## What will I find here

 You will mainly find notes on computer stuff: